Programs & Projects Study Groups

 Contemporary Japanese Politics Study Group was established in 1999 to better understand key trends in Japanese politics and its foreign policy, to focus a scholarly eye on key policy issues.
 The study group is co-sponsored by the Weatherhead Center Program on U.S.-Japan Relations.

-cinEncounters was established in 2012 to create a forum for critical engagement with the lesser known masterpieces of Japanese cinema from the 1960s, 1970s and beyond.
-From the Japanese “New Wave” to Pink, from Anime to Documentary, film screenings will focus on a collective exploration with the unexpected, the uncharted and the unusual currents of Japanese film.
-Monthly showings will offer an opportunity to gather, discuss and enjoy new encounters with films, filmmakers and the histories and stories behind them.
-Moreover, screenings will invite critics, filmmakers, and others related to the films to join our discussions over Skype, when possible.
+cinEncounters was established in 2012 to create a forum for critical engagement with lesser known masterpieces of Japanese cinema from the 1960s, 1970s, and beyond.
+From the Japanese “New Wave” to pink films, from anime to documentary, monthly film screenings emphasize a collective encounter with the unexpected, the uncharted, and the unusual in Japanese film.
+In addition to group discussion of films, filmmaking techniques, and the stories and histories behind them, whenever possible we will will invite noted critics, filmmakers, and scholars with expertise on specific films to join in our discussion either in person or via Skype.
 All films will be shown with English subtitles and no prior knowledge of Japanese is required.